nbashir97/effectsize/README.md

 |                  | Level 1 |         39 (39%)       |         27 (27%)       |
 |                  | Level 2 |         33 (33%)       |         28 (28%)       |

-We will assume that the name of the `Pandas DataFrame` in which these data are stored is `df`, and the name of the variable specifying the group to which each observation belongs is named `group`.
+We will assume that the name of the `Pandas DataFrame` in which these data are stored is named `df`, and the name of the variable specifying the group to which each observation belongs is named `group`.

 To compute ESs for the continuous variables only: